 How to Prepare and Eat Artichokes

-As far as bracts go, people tend to only eat the fleshy bases (not the entire leaf), so when eating the bract, hold it from the trimmed side and dip the base into a sauce, such as lemon garlic aioli or hollandaise.
+When it comes time to eat those artichokes, there are a few tips to keep in mind when eating the different parts.
+As far as bracts go, people tend to only eat the fleshy bases (not the entire leaf), so when eating the bract, hold it from the trimmed side and dip the base into a sauce, such as lemon garlic aioli or hollandaise, and slide between your top and bottom teeth to remove the flesh.

-Now that you know all about how to choose and prepare artichokes, head over to the F.N.
+Now that you know all about how to choose, prepare, eat and store artichokes, head on over to the F.N.
 Sharp Kitchen to test your skills with this recipe for steamed artichokes with agave mustard dip!